 When shopping for an electric wheelchair, there are a number of important factors to consider.
-This guide will help you determine what is appropriate for you as you are shopping, by helping you make an informed decision.
+This article will guide you into what the anatomy of a great electric wheelchair is in order to make an informed buying decision.

-If you require the use of a wheelchair most or all of the time you would first need a seating assessment from an occupational therapist or a physiotherapist in order to get the right chair and seating.
+If you require the use of a wheelchair you would first need a seating assessment from an occupational therapist or a physiotherapist in order to get the right chair and seating.

 Even if you do not need to be professionally assessed, it is vital that you know what your requirements are.